Far East Consortium International: A Deep Value Asset Play

 | Scheduled amortizations | ~639 | Normal principal repayments |

-Liquidity stood at HK10 billion of completed residential inventory and HK$9.3 billion presales backlog acting as near-term cash sources.
+Liquidity stood at HK$3.7 billion (cash + undrawn facilities) with an additional HK$10 billion of completed residential inventory and HK$9.3 billion presales backlog acting as near-term cash sources.

 Deleveraging in Motion